movlan/SEI-CC-7/work/w05/d2/mongoose-flights-lab-part-3.md

 	- a `1` thru `9` character, followed by
 	- zero or one `0` thru `9` character.

-	We'll cover more about regular expressions later in SEI, but this opportunity to preview them was too hard to pass up!
+	We'll cover more about regular expressions soon enough in SEI, but this opportunity to preview them was too hard to pass up!
 Combined with the HTML `pattern` attribute, they provide an excellent way to perform _client-side_ validation of inputs.

 2. Modify the `show` view for a _flight_ to render, as you see fit (table, grid, etc.), a list of _tickets_ that have been created for that _flight_.